department-of-veterans-affairs/vets-design-system-documentation/src/_components/list.md

 ## Accessibility considerations

 * **Unique headings and link text.** For complex list items that are comprised of more than one line of content (e.g. header, description, link, etc.) ensure that any headings and link text within the list are unique.
-* **Under review: Unordered list items will read out as "black square".** We're reviewing whether this potentially unexpected behavior is problematic for users of screen readers and may adjust the list item style type appropriately in future.

 ## Related